 You are being asked to take part in a research study.
+Your parent, or guardian, needs to give permission for you to be in this study.
+You do not have to be in this study if you don't want to, even if your parent has already given permission.
 To join the study is voluntary.
-You may refuse to join, or you may withdraw your consent to be in the study, for any reason.
+You may refuse to join, or you may withdraw your consent to be in the study, for any reason, without penalty.

-Research studies are designed to obtain new knowledge that may help other people in the future.
+Research studies are designed to obtain new knowledge.
+This new information may help people in the future.
 You may not receive any direct benefit from being in the research study.
 There also may be risks to being in research studies.